Please let me know if any health problems arise between now and the Bris. This includes jaundice, which your baby's doctor may not be concerned about.

 - Kvatter, Kvatterin, Sandek and at least one of the readers should be assigned to Jews.
 It is ideal to have a Minyan (10 Jews) present, but not required.

 - Please feed the baby 30-60 minutes before the ceremony

-- If you don’t have a Rabbi I am happy to conduct the ceremony myself.
-If you don’t belong to a synagogue but are considering one, a Bris is a nice opportunity to develop a relationship with a Rabbi, which can flourish for many years to come.
+- If you don't have a Rabbi or Cantor I am happy to conduct the ceremony myself.
+If you don't belong to a synagogue but are considering one, a Bris is a nice opportunity to develop a relationship with a Rabbi or Cantor, which can flourish for many years to come.